polterguy/phosphorusfive/README.md

 Notice, Phosphorus Five comes with an integrated _"AppStore"_ out of the box, which allows you to create your own Bazars, where you distribute your apps and components, either for a fee, or as open source projects.
-This approach, makes it extremely modularized, allowing you to incrementally create your systems, allowing its users to automatically choose to upgrade theirs, as you create new versions of your projects, or create additional apps, and/or components.
+This approach, makes it extremely modularized, allowing you to incrementally create your systems, allowing its users to automatically choose to upgrade theirs, as you create new versions of your apps, or create additional apps, and/or components.
+The Bazar features automatic PayPal integration, and such allows you to charge for your apps automatically.
+This is easily setup by changing two simple settings in your web.config as you create your own distributions, using e.g. [Hyperbuild](https://github.com/polterguy/hyperbuild).

 Please refer to [the Bazar](core/p5.webapp/modules/bazar/) to see how this part of P5 works.
 However, everything is open source, and you can actually host your Bazar, without any other requirements but being able to publicly distribute a simple Hyperlambda file, on some web server somewhere.